Nuclear weapons of the United States: Nuclear disarmament movement

 In the early 1980s, the revival of the nuclear arms race triggered large protests about nuclear weapons.
 On 12 June 1982, one million people demonstrated in New York City's Central Park against nuclear weapons and for an end to the cold war arms race.
 It was the largest anti-nuclear protest and the largest political demonstration in American history.
 International Day of Nuclear Disarmament protests were held on 20 June 1983 at 50 sites across the United States.
 There were many Nevada Desert Experience protests and peace camps at the Nevada Test Site during the 1980s and 1990s.

 There have also been protests by anti-nuclear groups at the Y-12 Nuclear Weapons Plant, the Idaho National Laboratory, Yucca Mountain nuclear waste repository proposal, the Hanford Site, the Nevada Test Site, Lawrence Livermore National Laboratory, and transportation of nuclear waste from the Los Alamos National Laboratory.

 On 1 May 2005, 40,000 anti-nuclear/anti-war protesters marched past the United Nations in New York, 60 years after the atomic bombings of Hiroshima and Nagasaki.
-This was the largest anti-nuclear rally in the U.S. for several decades.
+This was the largest anti-nuclear rally in the US for several decades.
 In May 2010, some 25,000 people, including members of peace organizations and 1945 atomic bomb survivors, marched from downtown New York to the United Nations headquarters, calling for the elimination of nuclear weapons.

 Some scientists and engineers have opposed nuclear weapons, including Paul M. Doty, Hermann Joseph Muller, Linus Pauling, Eugene Rabinowitch, M. V. Ramana and Frank N. von Hippel.
 In recent years, many elder statesmen have also advocated nuclear disarmament.
 Sam Nunn, William Perry, Henry Kissinger, and George Shultz—have called upon governments to embrace the vision of a world free of nuclear weapons, and in various op-ed columns have proposed an ambitious program of urgent steps to that end.
 The four have created the Nuclear Security Project to advance this agenda.
 Organizations such as Global Zero, an international non-partisan group of 300 world leaders dedicated to achieving nuclear disarmament, have also been established.